 The Institute for Economics and Peace assesses three indicators to measure the Low Level of Corruption pillar including: the Corruption Perceptions Index; control of corruption; and factionalised elites.

-The following five charts show how Low Levels of Corruption impacts peacefulness.
+The following five charts show how Low Levels of Corruption influences peacefulness.

 No. 1 Corruption increasing globally